 Dariush is a pipeline, lighting, and production consultant and has been an animator and supervisor on commercials and feature films for companies such as Digital Domain, Pixomondo, Zoic Studios, Radium|ReelFX, Café FX, Rhythm & Hues Studios, Sight Effects, and South Park.
 He is the author of several 3ds Max and Maya books, including the best-selling series Introducing Maya—with over 13 editions since 2002 and translated into more than a dozen languages.

 Dariush received his M.F.A. from the Division of Animation and Digital Arts, School of Cinematic Arts (SCA), University of Southern California (USC).
-His B.A. is from Lehigh University in Architecture and Theatre, and his He is an active member of the Visual Effects Society and has won a London Advertising Award for commercial effects, is a multiple recipient of the Telly and Addy Awards, has won the Bronze Plaque from the Columbus Film Festival, and is a VES Awards nominee.
+His B.A. is from Lehigh University in Architecture and Theatre.
+He is an active member of the Visual Effects Society and has won a London Advertising Award for commercial effects, is a multiple recipient of the Telly and Addy Awards, has won the Bronze Plaque from the Columbus Film Festival, and is a VES Awards nominee.

 Keith Goldfarb is the Chief Software Architect/Co-Founder of Blackthorn Media and an Academy Award winning artist.
 While working at Robert Abel and Associates in production, and writing special software for custom applications, Keith and a few co-workers decided to form Rhythm & Hues Studios in 1987.
-He was the chief architect for its proprietary software, where his pioneering visual effects were honored with dozens of awards including Oscars, Baftas and Cleos.
+For 26 years, he was the chief architect for its proprietary software, where his pioneering visual effects were honored with dozens of awards including Oscars, Baftas and Cleos.
 Over Keith’s career he has invented, designed, directed and managed massive pipeline production techniques and environments that are praised and imitated across the industry today.

 Keith has a B.A. in Mathematics from the University of California, Los Angeles (UCLA) and an M.A. in Mathematics from the University of California, Berkeley (UC Berkeley).